Where to Stay in Spain: My Best Picks

 For more tips on finding accommodations, read Six Steps to Making Awesome Accommodation Choices in Europe.

-Accommodation Options by Region
+Accommodation Options by Region in Spain

 To help you plan your Spain getaway, here are my recommendations.
 For each destination, I describe properties I’ve stayed in and offer suggestions for alternate properties that look good.